 Why You Should Trust Us

 Ryan Anhorn is a long-time lover and thrill seeker of all things boozy and bubbly.
-For over 6 years he has worked for multiple breweries, including likes of Bauhaus Brew Labs in Minnesota and Firestone Walker in California.
+For over six years, he has worked for multiple breweries, including the likes of Bauhaus Brew Labs in Minnesota and Firestone Walker in California.
 Ryan has done everything from conducting beer tastings to sales and creative marketing in the microbrewing industry.
 While living in the cold of Minnesota, his appreciation for the warming and harmonious nature of stouts and porters grew with every winter.
 Now living in Los Angeles, the wide availability of Asian and Mexican lagers is becoming his latest point of exploration.
 William Schoen and Rachael Pelzer also contributed to our testing period and beer glass evaluations.
 William, a former server and bartender at a beer-centric Italian restaurant, and Rachel, a former bartender at multiple London pubs, made great testers with an aptitude to communicate the experience of each glass.

 Analysis and Test Results

 No matter what style of beer we drank from the Rastal Teku stemmed glass, it was just better that time around.
 Aesthetically and physically, this glass elevates the beer poured into it.
 First, it just looks great and calls attention to the fact that the pourer cares about the beverage inside of it.
 It's like dressing up a beer to look its best.
 When it comes to feeling, it feels sophisticated and well-balanced in hand, and its thin rim feels refined and not dissimilar to a high-end wine glass.
-The narrow mouth encourages the beer to be sipped, rather than gulped.
-This gives plenty of time for the beer to rush against the sides of your tongue, which are often passed while drinking quickly.
+The narrow mouth encourages the beer to be sipped rather than gulped.
+This gives plenty of time for the beer to rush against the sides of your tongue, often passed while drinking quickly.
 This aids in the sensations of sweetness and acidity.
 The billowed sides of the glass repeatedly open and add exposed surface area for the aromatics to rush to your nose.
 This is somewhat the idea behind the Spiegelau IPA Set, too.
 Grander body narrowed to the nose to drink slowly, yet long enough to open up the beer to be taken in by your nose.
 What a delight.

 The shape and style of beer glasses tickle more than the senses tied to our nose and mouth.
 Take, for instance, the Brimley Pilsner Glasses Set.
-The ingenious nucleation swirl on the bottom channels the bubbles coming up through to the end of your beer.
+The ingenious nucleation swirl on the bottom channels the bubbles coming up to the end of your beer.
 Not only for the sake of retaining head up top, but the bubbles make for a mesmerizing display of travel through the glass's sleek design, beckoning for more attention.
-If you're pouring hazy IPAs or dark stouts into this glass, though, it loses its visual appeal because you can't see the continuous bubbling effect in more opaque liquids.
+If you're pouring hazy IPAs or dark stouts into this glass, it loses its visual appeal because you can't see the continuous bubbling effect in more opaque liquids.
 We also liked the visuals created by the dimples in the Chefcaptain Stein, though its design doesn't contribute greatly to the nose and flavor of a brew.

 Sometimes you want to make your next purchase based on more than a single reason.
 Fans of beer often enjoy more than one variety, so pigeon-holing into a design made for only one type of glass would not be your quiver-of-one solution.
-And many of us might find it hard to justify the cabinet space required to house specific glasses for every type of beer we enjoy.
+And many of us might find it hard to justify the cabinet space required to house specific glasses for every beer type we enjoy.
 The more styles of beer a glass is suited for, the more versatile it is.
 This metric focuses on the practical side of beer glasses.

 Our test methods involved pouring and tasting a wide variety of brew styles in each vessel.
 To push versatility a step further, we also filled each with non-alcoholic and non-carbonated beverages like water, milk, and in one instance, tea.